SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 ORM creates a virtual database that is easily accessible by the given programming language.

-It is a method of converting data between two otherwise incompatible systems, by using object-oriented programming languages (such as Java).
+It is a method of trasfering data between two otherwise incompatible systems, by using object-oriented programming languages (such as Java).

 [/slide]